 The Department of Biomedical Engineering is home to students from around the world.
 The Department's small but diverse community of students is a source of comfort within the vast Ohio State University campus.

-The Ohio State University Graduate School absolutely requires a minimum of 3.0 in all undergraduate work and a minimum 550 on the PBT TOEFL or a 79 for the IBT; however, minimum cuts for the University Fellowship Competition include a 3.6 GPA and an average verbal/quantitative GRE percentile of 75%.
+The Ohio State University Graduate School absolutely requires a minimum of 3.0 in all undergraduate work and a minimum 550 on the PBT TOEFL or a 79 for the IBT; however, the minimum cut for the University Fellowship Competition is a 3.6 GPA.

 The Department posts no required minima and honor considerations of experience, diversity, background, and recommendations.

-The GRE is required of ALL applicants to the MS and PhD programs (with the exception of those applying to the MD/PhD, for whom MCATS will be accepted if accompanied by an undergraduate degree in engineering).
+The GRE is required of ALL applicants to the PhD programs (with the exception of those applying to the MD/PhD, for whom the MCAT will be accepted if accompanied by an undergraduate degree in engineering).
 The GRE is waived for applicants to the non-thesis MS program who have completed a BS in BME here at Ohio State.

 Most applicants to the BME graduate program have majored in a traditional branch of engineering (e.g., ChE, EE, ME, etc.) or in BME.
 Those with life science undergraduate degrees or with non-engineering backgrounds are required to complete some additional coursework to develop competence in engineering before applying.
 Please see our required background course list for details.